 Needless to say, this is complete nonsense.
 Crystals have no supernatural properties, and there is no evidence showing they can cure cancer by any means.
 Encouraging their use as a cancer treatment is irresponsible.

 - So called psychics and channelers rely heavily on their clients’ tendency towards magical thinking.
 In this video, Miklos Jako analyses a session with “channeler” James Van Praagh.
 Jako demonstrates how Van Praagh uses cold and hot reading techniques to delude the client into believing he has paranormal powers.

 - Update 2013/08/11: Here’s Martin Pribble’s story telling how he desperately wanted to believe in all sorts of magic, but eventually found that the real world is much more exciting.

-Photo by Midnightblueowl from Wikipedia.
+The Wicca jewellery photo is by Midnightblueowl from Wikipedia.

 Many of the ideas in this post stem from a paper by D. Thomas Markle: The magic that binds us: magical thinking and inclusive fitness.

 |This is one of ScienceOrNot’s Science red flags.
 See them all here.|